-ITALICS-Players listed in italics left a previous game with an injury; status is questionable.
+ITALICS-Status of players listed in italics is day-to-day or questionable (left a previous game with an injury).

 #-Sparaco wears #42 on special teams.

 (Heights and weights as of August 8, 2017)

 -denotes number of letters earned through 2016; Injured players listed in italics (status questionable or doubtful-not out for an extended time; probables listed as normal).